 All Parents are required to attend the Annual General Meeting in June.
 This year we have combined it with our Year End Get-to-gether & Auction.
 A great wrap up party, and the start to the summer.

-The 4’s Class lunch time, is a time for community and to practice eating as a group, with-in a time limit, a skill needed to be ready for Kindergarten.
+The 4’s Class snack and lunch time, is a time for community and to practice eating as a group, with-in a time limit, a vital skill needed to be ready for Kindergarten.

 You may bring a special treat for sharing with all the children on your child’s Birthday or other special occasions, in addition to the regular snack.
 The rules are somewhat relaxed (i.e. birthday cupcakes or cookies may be allowed) AFTER consultation with the Supervisor.
 It is helpful to mention your intentions to the Supervisor before the special day.
 Again, be aware of any allergies that may exist in your child’s class.